All you need to realise your adventure cycling ambitions in a single affordable guide.

 I guarantee an answer to every question you have between now and the start of your ride.

 If the guide doesn’t cover everything you’re concerned about, I’ll personally ensure your remaining questions are answered.
-Simply write to me on the email address in the guide and tell me what’s on your mind.
+Simply write to me and tell me what’s on your mind.
 I’ll write back with the full extent of my knowledge on the subject.

 How can I afford this for the price of a simple guide?
 Simple: your questions help me become a better writer.
 If something’s stopping you from getting out there on your bike, that same thing will probably be stopping someone else – so the solution is worth me researching, writing, sending to you, and then publishing for everyone else too.

 Times are indeed still strange.

 But there has never been a better time to plan your next big ride.